gmove-io/account.tech/README.md

 ## Features

 - **Configuration**: Set up the Multisig's name, members, threshold, proposal expiration and scheduled execution.
+Send on-chain invites to newly added members.
 - **Access Control**: Securely manage access to functions in your package via a Cap owned by the Multisig.
 - **Asset Management**: Manage and send your coins or any other object types just like with classic accounts.
 Transfer and de/list NFTs from/to the Multisig's Kiosk.
 Easily hide spam objects owned by a Multisig.
 - **Pay People**: Create a payment stream to send an amount of coin to an address at regular frequency.